 “UX design” has been explicitly mentioned in sum.cumo job titles since early 2017.
 Although our thinking and working processes were already user-focused, we hadn’t had a dedicated position with “UX” in the job title.

-The UX design team currently consists of seven colleagues (but certainly open to growing even more).
+The UX design team currently consists of seven colleagues.
 The areas it covers range from initial discovery to UX research, design and writing.

 Our goals of the UX Design section

 Our overarching goal is to create designs tailored to user needs and client demands, bringing them to life with our crewmates from UI Design as well as Frontend and Backend Development.

 In the past two years, we’ve successfully integrated a UX designer into almost every project team at sum.cumo.
 In the beginning, it was still sometimes necessary to explain why it makes sense to have a UX designer on board, but today, the need to include UX design in every new project is automatically recognized and planned from the very start.
 We’ve since established a highly effective path in terms of UX, from preliminary ideas to full-fledged design to ultimate implementation.
 To this end, we’ve developed a constantly growing set of methodologies that provides us with various tools at every stage.
 What these tools are and how they’re used is a topic for future articles in this series.

 The biggest challenge for UX designers